isomerpages/moe-cjc/_alumni/Alumni.md

 [Singapore University of Technology and Design](http://www.sutd.edu.sg/)

 **3) Overseas Universities**<br>
-If you would like to study in Australia, Canada, New Zealand, the United Kingdom or the United States, you may make use of the following services:<br>
+If you would like to study in Australia, Canada, New Zealand, the United Kingdom or the United States, you may make use of the following services:

-[The Common Application](http://www.commonapp.org/) – an organisation that coordinates College (university) applications for universities in the United States<br>
+[The Common Application](http://www.commonapp.org/) – an organisation that coordinates College (university) applications for universities in the United States

-[IDP Education](http://www.idp.com/) – a student placement service for students who wish to study in Australia, Canada, New Zealand, the United Kingdom and the United States<br>
+[IDP Education](http://www.idp.com/) – a student placement service for students who wish to study in Australia, Canada, New Zealand, the United Kingdom and the United States

 [Universities and Colleges Admission Service (UCAS)](http://www.ucas.com/) – an organisation providing a centralised application service for prospective undergraduates in the United Kingdom

 **4) Applying for Scholarships**<br>